Advanced Propulsion Centre proud of role in gigafactory announcement

 Advanced Propulsion Centre (APC) CEO, Ian Constance, has said he is proud of the role the organisation played in today’s (1 July 2021) announcement regarding investment in a major battery facility to support Nissan’s electric vehicle production expansion in Sunderland.

-In a press conference this morning, Nissan announced a £1bn electric vehicle hub with long-standing partner Envision AESC.
+In a press conference this morning, Nissan announced a £1 billion electric vehicle hub with long-standing partner Envision AESC.

 The APC has been supporting investment in electrification through its role facilitating the UK Government’s Automotive Transformation Fund (ATF).